A friend recently mentioned that she wished she had more time off work to travel – and more money to travel with.

 Airline miles, for example, are notoriously difficult to redeem almost year-round, and can be almost impossible to cash in unless your travel dates are extremely flexible.
 Hotel loyalty points, on the other hand, are usually easy to earn and redeem, especially if you are willing to book your hotel stays up to six months in advance.
 If you want to get started but are worried about the hassle, it might be wise to choose rewards that are easy to cash in — at least at first.

 With that being said, cards that offer cash back or travel credit are some of the easiest to work with.
-Take the Barclaycard Arrival Plus® World Elite Mastercard®, for example.
+Take the Barclaycard Arrival Plus® World Elite Mastercard® (currently unavailable through this site), for example.
 To earn 70,000 bonus miles, you simply need to spend $5,000 on the card within 90 days of account opening.

 The key difference between this card and others like it is that the “miles” you earn aren’t redeemable for any certain airline, nor do they have to be redeemed for airfare.
 The miles translate directly into a credit that can be redeemed for any type of travel, whether you choose to spend it on hotel stays, airfare, train tickets, or something else.
 That kind of flexibility makes these points extremely easy to redeem.